Azure/osdu-developer/README.md

 4. Authenticate

-    Once the environment has been provisioned, access the ingress URL `https://<your_ingress>/auth/` and obtain an authorization code for use in getting a refresh token for calling APIs.
+    Once the environment has been provisioned, access the ingress URL `https://<your_ingress>/auth/` and obtain the authorization code for use in getting a refresh token for calling APIs.

     ```bash
     # Set retrieved authorization code